Leg Tremors in Dogs: Why Are My Dog's Back Legs Shaking or Quivering?

 Why Are My Dog's Back Legs Shaking?

+Before you assume that your dog has a debilitating chronic problem, bear in mind that tremors can occur for a variety of reasons, not all of which present cause for alarm.
 Cold weather, for instance, can cause your dog to shiver.
 Electrolyte imbalances can also cause shivering or trembling; fortunately, these imbalances usually respond to rehydration and/or nutritional therapy.
 Toxin ingestion may also cause neurological irregularities that result in tremors.

 Shaking or quivering in your dog's rear legs may stem from pain caused by degenerative joint problems.
 For instance, osteoarthritis (a common condition in dogs as well as humans) causes pain when the cartilage between bone ends starts to deteriorate, allowing for bone-on-bone friction.
 If your dog experiences such chronic pain in his rear legs, he may exhibit tremors when he tries to stand or walk.